hoangsonww/Mongo-Redis-RabbitMQ-ELK-Stack/README.md

 Moreover, it also includes a CLI tool for interacting with the backend and a comprehensive Swagger documentation for testing and exploring the API.

 Below is a comprehensive guide to setting up, running, and utilizing this API.
-The purpose of this API is to demonstrate the capabilities of modern backend technologies and provide a foundation for building scalable, real-time applications.

 ## **Table of Contents**